 Let your child know that their medical team will take care of them and that you will provide support.
 Children with cancer face unique challenges and adjustments, but can be very resilient.
 Encourage your child to share their feelings and experiences, make time to listen actively and validate their emptions, and demonstrate healthy ways to handle stress and challenges.

-Dr. Cole is the Embrace Kids Foundation Endowed Chair of Pediatric Hematology/Oncology at Rutgers Cancer Institute and RWJBarnabas Health, the only NCI-designated Comprehensive Cancer Center.
-He is also the Director of the New Jersey Pediatric Hematology/Oncology Research Center of Excellence (NJ PHORCE) at Rutgers Cancer Institute and Professor of pediatrics at Rutgers Robert Wood Johnson Medical School.
+Dr. Cole is the Chief of Pediatric Hematology/Oncology at Rutgers Cancer Institute and the Children’s Health Network of RWJBarnabas Health and the Embrace Kids Foundation Endowed Chair of Pediatric Hematology/Oncology.
+He is also the Director of the New Jersey Pediatric Hematology/Oncology Research Center of Excellence (NJ PHORCE) at Rutgers Cancer Institute and Professor of Pediatrics at Rutgers Robert Wood Johnson Medical School.

 For journalists – contact: